willesq/thand-agent/docs/configuration/providers/cloudflare/index.md

 ---
 layout: default
 title: Cloudflare Provider
-description: Cloudflare provider with account-wide roles and resource-scoped policies
+description: Cloudflare provider with role-based access control
 parent: Providers
 grand_parent: Configuration
 ---

 # Cloudflare Provider

+> **Note**: The Cloudflare provider only supports role-based access control.
+Unlike some other providers, Cloudflare does not support granular permission-level assignments.
+All access is managed through Cloudflare's predefined roles, which can be assigned either account-wide or scoped to specific resources (zones).

-The Cloudflare provider enables integration with Cloudflare accounts, providing both traditional account-wide role-based access control (RBAC) and granular resource-scoped policy-based access control.
+The Cloudflare provider enables integration with Cloudflare accounts, providing role-based access control (RBAC) that can be applied either account-wide or scoped to specific resources.

 ## Capabilities

-- **Role-Based Access Control (RBAC)**: Supports Cloudflare account-wide roles
+- **Role-Based Access Control (RBAC)**: Supports Cloudflare's predefined account roles
-- **Policy-Based Access Control**: Granular resource-scoped permissions for zones and accounts
+- **Resource-Scoped Roles**: Assign roles to specific zones or account-level resources
-- **Account Member Management**: Invite, assign roles/policies, and remove account members
+- **Account Member Management**: Invite, assign roles, and remove account members
-- **Permission Discovery**: Access to 40+ Cloudflare permissions across all services
+- **Role Discovery**: Access to 60+ predefined Cloudflare roles
 - **Identity Management**: List and manage Cloudflare account members
-- **Full-text Search**: Search for permissions and roles
+- **Full-text Search**: Search for roles

 ## Prerequisites